 Cap Rate.
 The maximum rate that may be credited at the Term End Date based on Index Performance.
-The Cap Rate may vary between Shield Options and it is not an annual rate.
+The Cap Rate may vary between Shield Options and is an annual rate.

 Code.
 The Internal Revenue Code of 1986, as amended, and all related laws and regulations, which are in effect during the term of the Contract.